Fasciolosis: Humans

 This phase may develop months or years after the initial infection.
-Adult flukes in the bile ducts cause inflammation and hyperplasia of the epithelium.
+Adult flukes in the bile ducts cause inflammation and epithelial hyperplasia.
 The resulting cholangitis and cholecystitis, combined with the large body of the flukes, are sufficient to cause mechanical obstruction of the biliary duct.
-In this phase, biliary colic, epigastric pain, fatty food intolerance, nausea, jaundice, pruritus, right upper quadrant abdominal tenderness, etc., are clinical manifestations indistinguishable from cholangitis, cholecystitis and cholelithiasis of other origins.
+In this phase, biliary colic, epigastric pain, fatty food intolerance, nausea, jaundice, itching, right upper quadrant abdominal tenderness, etc., are clinical manifestations indistinguishable from cholangitis, cholecystitis and cholelithiasis of other origins.
 Hepatic enlargement may be associated with an enlarged spleen or ascites.
-In case of obstruction, the gall bladder is usually enlarged and edematous with thickening of the wall (Ref: Hepatobiliary Fascioliasis:
+In case of obstruction, the gall bladder is usually enlarged and edematous with thickening of the wall.

-Sonographic and CT Findings in 87 Patients During the InitialPhase and Long-Term Follow-Up.
-Adnan Kabaalioglu, Kagan Ceken, Emel Alimoglu, Rabin Saba, Metin Cubuk, Gokhan Arslan, Ali Apaydin.
-AJR 2007; 189:824–828).
 Fibrous adhesions of the gall bladder to adjacent organs are common.
 Lithiasis of the bile duct or gall bladder is frequent and the stones are usually small and multiple.

 Other animals

 Veterinary clinical signs of fasciolosis are always closely associated with infectious dose (amount of ingested metacercariae).
 In sheep, as the most common definitive host, the clinical presentation is divided into 4 types: